brandonlovejoy/vaulta-strategic-framework/README.md

 - **More strategic than a technical specification**
 - **More grounded than a vision statement**

-It marks a **maturation moment** in an ecosystem — a point where clarity, steadiness, and long-term alignment matter more than hype or urgency.
+It marks a **maturation moment** in an ecosystem; a point where clarity, steadiness, and long-term alignment matter more than hype or urgency.

 This Gold Paper is offered in that spirit.